Five-stack formats

 LoL Tracker trackingAutomatic from the Free planAutomatic from the Free plan

 LoL Tracker tracks both on one team page with queue filters.
-Public TeamScore counts five-stack games from Flex and Ranked 5s when your full roster queues together.
+TeamScore currently focuses on Flex Queue, while Ranked 5v5 tracking is displayed separately on your team page.

 Go deeper